azsk/DevOpsKit-docs/PreviewFeatures/Readme.md

 # Preview Features

+### Configure new runtime account in CA
+Now you can configure new runtime account by running UCA (Update-AzSKContinuousAssurance) command with switch "-NewRuntimeAccount".
+This feature is helpful in case when CA certificate is expired but the SPN owner who had setup CA is not available, due to that certificate can't be renewed.
+This command will setup new runtime account and the person running the command will become new SPN owner.

 ### User Comments/Custom Tags

 To track compliance progress on your subscription you can place 'custom tags/comments' on controls, these comments will be persisted inside your subscription's AzSK storage account.
 Anyone across your subscription can read the comments later by running GSS/GRS/GCS command with switch "-IncludeUserComments".